One of the most common symptoms of drug and alcohol addiction is the person’s own sense of low self-esteem.

 We Lift Spirits

-- Forgive Oneself for Past Mistakes: People who struggle with addiction are often plagued by self-blame, which worsens self-esteem.
+- Forgiving Oneself for Past Mistakes: People who struggle with addiction are often plagued by self-blame, which worsens self-esteem.
 Forgiving oneself for past mistakes has a healing effect and lessens the likelihood of relapse.

 - Accept Compliments: It is important to hear and really absorb kind words from others.
 We encourage our clients to resist the urge to dismiss a compliment.

 - Do Something Kind Every Day: Doing kind things for others is rewarding in itself and is more likely to be reciprocated.
 It does not have to be a grand gesture, but rather something as simple as holding a door open for another person.
+Spreading kindness in this way sends a positive message both internally and externally, reflecting a better direction for the client and a new way to see his or her place in the world.